RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <br>

-That will lead to a "Configure your integration" screen asking for you to input a GitHub <font color=yellow>Access Token.</font  So paste that token you just generated in here. ><br>
+That will lead to a "Configure your integration" screen asking for you to input a GitHub <font color=yellow>Access Token.</font>  So paste that token you just generated in that box.<br>

 <img src="../cicd/captures/howtouseit41.png"  width="700">